abhi-da/Notes/Courses/Oligopoly Theory/Presentation/Presentation- Platform Competition with Endogenous Homing.md

 # Homing
 Homing simply means the concept of user making a 'home' Based on the industry type, there could be multiple platform offering the same service.
-Fro example, in e-commerce, we find Flipkart and Amazon delivering the same kind of service to the end user.
+For example, in e-commerce, we find Flipkart and Amazon delivering the same kind of service to the end user.
 Based on user choosing how many platforms to avail the services from, we can classify homing as [[Single Homing]] or [[Multi Homing]].
 The paper also discusses about the prevalence of mixed-homing configurations  where single-homing and multi-homing exists on each side of the market. e.g., Some user may play video games on x-box and PS5 (resulting in [[Single Homing]]) while some user may only play either from X-box or PS5 (resulting in [[Multi Homing]]), This configuration is termed as mixed-homing configuration in the literature.

 # Bipartite Graph